 This section tries to give a brief overview over various approaches to diagnosing convergence.
-A more detailed review with many practical examples can be found in (Guihennec-Jouyaux et al., 1998) or (Robert and Casella, 2004, Chapter 12).
+A more detailed review with many practical examples can be found in (Guihennec-Jouyaux, Mengersen, and Robert 1998) or (Robert and Casella 2004, chap.
+12).
 There are numerous R packages (CODA is well known; mcmcse provides useful tools for assessing some aspects of performance) that provides a vast selection of tools for diagnosing convergence.